CONN

 Software description

 When used within a distributed cluster or multi-processor environment CONN can automatically parallelize most time consuming steps in the fcMRI processing pipeline, allowing the analyses of hundreds of subjects in minimal time.
-CONN can be entirely controlled through a user-friendly GUI, or through batch scripts/commands if preferred.
+CONN can be entirely controlled through a user-friendly GUI, or through batch scripts/commands.

 The toolbox is developed in Matlab, and it is distributed both as Matlab source code and as a pre-compiled executable file (standalone release, no Matlab installations or licenses required).